2025–26 DFB-Pokal Frauen: Format

-This year will see a format change, as the 21 regional cup winners, the five promoted teams from the Regionalliga and six teams from the 2.
-Bundesliga compete in a play-off round.
+This year saw a format change, as the 21 regional cup winners, the five promoted teams from the Regionalliga and six teams from the 2.
+Bundesliga competed in a play-off round.
 Teams from the Bundesliga and the four-highest 2.
-Bundesliga teams will enter in the first round.
-After that, the first round will be played by the remaining 32 teams without restrictions.
+Bundesliga teams entered in the first round.
+After that, the first round was played by the remaining 32 teams without restrictions.

 Schedule

-The rounds of the 2025–26 competition are scheduled as follows:
+The rounds of the 2025–26 competition were scheduled as follows: